Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 wheels, it can mitigate the risk of provider compromise without actually pinning to old versions of packages.
 Unfortunately, the primary problem with such a solution is establishing such an authority, and ensuring that it remains reliable in the future.
-It also introduces a single failure point.
+It also introduces a single point of failure.

 Installers could execute provider plugin code in a sandboxed environment, with lowered privileges and limited system access.
 However, such restrictions